 The university's B.S. degree program in criminal justice involves concentrations in corrections and police administration.
 The track in corrections is designed for those planning to become adult or juvenile parole officers or work for protective services, and includes curriculum in casework and counseling, juvenile justice, legal aspects of corrections, issues in corrections, criminal justice management, as well as a practicum in criminal justice corrections.
 The police administration track has some requirements in law enforcement management, legal aspects of evidence, and also involves a field practicum.
 Students interested in working for a sheriff's office, local police department or federal agency may consider this concentration.

-The University of Texas - Pan American is located in Edinburg, about 30 miles north of the Mexican border.
+The University of Texas Rio Grande Valley is located in Edinburg, about 30 miles north of the Mexican border.
 The B.S. degree program in criminal justice prepares students for careers in the field.
 Some of the undergrad coursework could include police and community relations, probation and parole, white collar and organized crime, criminal evidence and private security.

 The university's 36-hour M.S. degree program in criminal justice highlights issues specific to the region, which includes southern Texas, Mexico and South America.
 Some of the electives offered through the program involve women and justice, world criminal justice systems, environmental crime and terrorism.
 Thesis and applied research projects are also available.